selkhayri/UFOs/README.md

 7. If the _Reset Filters_ button is clicked, the table goes back to displaying the entire unfiltered list, the search filter checkboxes are unchecked, and the search fields are removed, as follows:

     ![](pics/reset_filters.png)

+8. To ensure that no inconsistencies occur, the _body onload_ event handler invokes _resetForm_ to ensure that all users have a fresh start every time they load the search site.

+9. Since there is no eventuality in which the search form would be submitted, the onSubmit event handler was set to _{return false;}_ on the &lt;form&gt; tag.

 ### Bootstrap Elements